-Ford requests information through CDP's Water Security questionnaires including the following data: supplier's corporate and/or site-level water data, supplier requirements, water risk assessment, implications, governance and strategy, targets and initiatives, and compliance.
-Ford will use the data to determine which suppliers have the largest footprints and the anticipated outcome is to work with them to achieve reductions through the Ford Partnership for A Cleaner Environment (PACE).
-Ford's internal goal for success of the CDP supplier engagement is to increase supplier response rate each year.
-We selected this metric because the information that we receive is critical to our understanding of risks and increasing the number of responses each year is necessary to advance this understanding.
-This year, we exceeded our set goal, as 73% of suppliers responded.
-We attribute this increase to improved supplier maturity and to technical guidance that we provided.
+Requested information includes: supplier's corporate and/or site water data, supplier requirements, water risk assessment, implications, governance and strategy, targets and initiatives, and compliance.
+Ford will use the data to determine which suppliers have the largest footprints and the anticipated outcome is to work with them to achieve reductions through Ford Partnership for A Cleaner Environment (PACE).
+Ford's internal goal for success of CDP supplier engagement is to increase supplier response rate.
+We selected this metric because information that we receive is critical to our understanding of risks and increasing the number of responses each year is necessary to advance this understanding.
+We exceeded our goal of increasing supplier response rate compared to the previous year, as 78% of our suppliers responded to the CDP Water Security questionnaire in 2019, compared to 73% in 2018.
+We attribute this increase to improved supplier maturity and to technical guidance we provided.